Secrets to a Happy Retirement

 Even if you’ve paid off your mortgage, you’re still unlikely to avoid home repairs and/or renovations in the years to come.
 For example, remember that most houses aren’t designed with old age in mind.
 Therefore, if you require wheelchair accessibility or need to expand a bathroom or convert existing space so key areas are all on one level, expenses can quickly pile up.
 Even a brand-new home isn’t immune to accidents and weather damage that homeowners insurance may not cover.

-Put bluntly, Medicare isn’t free.
-While Part A (hospital insurance) premiums are generally free, you may encounter deductibles if you’re hospitalized.
-Most people pay a monthly premium for Part B (medical insurance), which starts at $170.10 per month and can rise as high as $578.30—depending on your income.
+To put it bluntly, Medicare isn’t cheap.
+While Part A (hospital insurance) premiums are generally free, you may still encounter deductibles if you’re hospitalized.
+Most people also pay a monthly premium for Part B (medical insurance), which starts at $174.70 per month and can rise as high as $594—depending on your income.

-What’s more, Original Medicare (Parts A and B) won’t cover everything.
-Therefore, you’ll need to consider Medigap and Medicare Advantage plans for vision, dental, hearing, and prescription drug coverage.
+What’s more, as Original Medicare (Parts A and B) won’t cover everything, you’ll need to consider Medigap and Medicare Advantage plans for vision, dental, hearing, and prescription drug coverage.

 Medicare also only covers long-term care in very limited circumstances.
 Consequently, you’ll need a policy that—according to the American Association of Long-Term Care Insurance—can range anywhere from $2,085 to $4,935 annually, depending on your age and coverage amount.
-Otherwise, should you forego a policy, you’ll need to take out an insurance rider (also pricey) or afford expenses on an out-of-pocket basis.
+Should you choose to forego a policy, you’ll need to take out an insurance rider (also pricey) or pay for expenses on an out-of-pocket basis.

 Family members who still need help

-A recent Bankrate study reports that 50% of parents with adult children are sacrificing, or have sacrificed, their retirement savings to help children financially.
-While putting your children ahead of your retirement needs is noble, you’ll need to understand related financial impacts on your future and draw the line, accordingly—though of course that’s perhaps more difficult than it sounds.
-Helping children establish and implement budgets and assume responsibility for specific expenses can help them gain financial independence.
+A recent Bankrate study reported that 50% of parents with adult children are sacrificing, or have sacrificed, their retirement savings to help their children financially.
+While putting your kids ahead of your retirement funds is noble, you’ll need to understand related financial impacts on your future and draw the line accordingly—though of course that’s perhaps more difficult than it sounds.
+Helping children establish and implement budgets and assume responsibility for specific expenses can help them gain financial independence so you can cross this concern off your list.

-An unpleasant scenario that requires planning nonetheless is for one spouse to pass away before the other.
-As it relates to Social Security, if this occurs, the surviving spouse can take what’s called a “survivor benefit” that allows him/her to collect a check or that of the deceased—whichever is higher—regardless of whether the surviving spouse has earned enough credits.
-Know that even with the survivor benefit, you may still need to fill an income gap.
+An unpleasant scenario that requires planning for nonetheless is if one spouse passes away before the other.
+As this relates to Social Security, the surviving spouse can take what’s called a “survivor benefit” and thus collect a check based on his/her own working record or that of the deceased—whichever is higher.
+Know that even with the survivor benefit, however, you may still need to fill an income gap.

 In sum: retire, happily!